This is the third part of a 5-part series on why injuries occur in the beverage distribution industry and how they can be prevented.

 Not only does training provide a poor return on investment in reducing workplace injuries, but many of the studies touting the benefits of ergonomic interventions are now considered invalid because so few subjects exhibited the key characteristics required to participate in the first place.
 In other words, researchers were training people who weren't a good match for their jobs to begin with.
 The fact is, if a person lacks the strength, agility, and stamina to perform their jobs safely and efficiently, no amount of correction or assistance will be effective.

-This is why investing in pre-employment Physical Abilities Training (PAT) is an important piece of the injury prevention puzzle for physically demanding industries like food processing and production.
+This is why investing in pre-employment Physical Abilities Training (PAT) is an important piece of the injury prevention puzzle for physically demanding industries like beverage distribution.
 PAT evaluates employment candidates for their abilities to meet the physical demands of the job, giving the company the means to hire only those who are physically capable of safe, injury-free workplace performance –thus making the most of your investment in ergonomics and safety training.

 Studies Provide Support for pre-hire Physical Abilities Testing

 Properly conducted and peer-reviewed studies done using PAT combined with employee wellness programs for grocery warehouse workers showed them to be effective at both reducing injury rates and lowering direct and indirect injury costs.
 A University of Illinois study showed an ROI of $18 for every $1 spent on PAT for physical plant employees, many of whom worked in a warehouse environment.

 Although it’s important to have statistics on your side, before making wide-scale changes in hiring protocol, common sense also says that candidates who are physically capable of doing the job will be the most safe, efficient, and productive employees.
 Physical Abilities Testing takes the guesswork out of determining which candidates have what it takes to thrive in the workplace, as well as which ones would struggle with the physical demands of their jobs and potentially sustain a costly workplace injury.